siriusctrl/COMP90024-CCC-notes/README.md

             - Have more processors
             - adv:
                 - 1) Easy to **add more** (more cores or cluster of nodes)
+                    - add more =
+                        - Single machine multiple cores
+                            - Typical laptop/PC/server these days
+                        - Loosely coupled collection/cluster of machines
+                            - Polling/sharing of resources
+                            - Dedicated vs available only when not in use by others
+                        - Tightly coupled cluster of machines
+                            - Typical HPC/HTC set-up (SPARTAN)
+                            - Which many servers in same room, often with fast message passing interconnects
+                        - Widely distributed clusters of machines
+                            - UK NGS, EGEE
+                        - Hybrid combination of the above
+                            - Leads to many challenges with distributed systems
+                            - Shared state
+                            - Delayed and lost in message passing
                 - 2) cost increase not so much
             - disadv:
                 - 1) **add more** limition (see week3 - Amdahl's law)